15 DIY Laundry Room Ideas That Transform Your Space Without Breaking the Bank

 https://www.reddit.com/r/DIY/comments/b6sirw/full_laundry_room_renovation/

-Black appliances have fallen out of favor in kitchens, but they work differently in laundry rooms.
-This space shows how dark machines can anchor a design when surrounded by lighter elements.
+Black appliances have fallen out of kitchen favor, but they hit differently in laundry rooms.
+Dark machines can anchor a design when surrounded by lighter elements.

-The white shaker cabinets wrap around the room at both counter and upper levels, providing substantial closed storage. r/SulkyVirus chose butcher block countertops that add warmth and create a visual break between the white cabinets and black appliances.
-The stainless steel sink with a modern curved faucet suggests this space does double duty for tasks beyond laundry.
+White shaker cabinets wrap around the room at both counter and upper levels, providing serious closed storage.
+Butcher block countertops add warmth and create visual separation between white cabinets and black appliances.
+The stainless steel sink with a modern curved faucet suggests this space handles tasks beyond just laundry.

-The beige tile floor is practical rather than exciting, but that’s the right choice.
-Laundry rooms get wet, and tile handles moisture without warping or staining.
-Save your design excitement for elements at eye level, where you’ll actually notice them while sorting socks.
+The beige tile floor is practical rather than exciting, and that’s the right call.
+Laundry rooms get wet.
+Tile handles moisture without warping or staining.
+Save your design energy for elements at eye level, where you’ll actually notice them while sorting socks.

 Concealed Appliances Behind Cabinet Doors with Extended Counter Space